peterhinch/micropython-iot/pb_link/README.md

 Coroutines:
  1. `readline` Read a newline-terminated line from the server.
- 2. `write` Write a line to the server.
+ 2. `write`  Args: `line`, `qos=True`.
+Write a line to the server. `line` holds a line of text.
 If a terminating newline is not present one will be supplied.
+ If `qos` is set, the system guarantees delivery.
+If it is clear messages may (rarely) be lost in the event of an outage.
  3. `reboot` Physically reboot the ESP8266.
 The system will resynchronise and resume operation.